-It is a requirement to pass the course in any of the calls to pass:
+It is a requirement for passing the course, in any of the calls, the passing of :

-The skills corresponding to the laboratory (which means getting 5.0 points out of 10.0 points), through the laboratory practices (PL) together with the deliverables or laboratory quizzes (TLs).
+• The competences corresponding to the laboratory (which supposes the obtaining of 5 points out of 10 points of the laboratory grade), by means of the laboratory practices (PL) together with the deliverables (EL).
+If the laboratory part is not passed and the total grade (theory plus laboratory) exceeds 5 points, the student will be graded with a grade of 4.5 points.

-• The skills related to module 3, 4 and 5, which will be evaluated in PE2, which implies a minimum score of 2.5 points out of 10.0 points.